RediSearch/RediSearch/docs/Commands.md

     * **{identifier}**

       For hashes, the identifier name is the name of the attribute within the hashes that this index follows.
-      For JSON, the identifier name is a JSON Path expression collecting the values that this index follows.
+      For JSON, the identifier is a JSON Path expression.

     * **AS {attribute}**